New Lambton Heights

 New Lambton Heights demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational attainment in New Lambton Heights is notably high, with 44.7% of residents aged 15 years and over holding university qualifications as of the latest data point.
-This compares favourably to the broader Rest of NSW region at 21.3%, and the SA4 region at 26.1%.
-Bachelor degrees are most prevalent among residents, with 28.2% holding them, followed by postgraduate qualifications at 12.6%, and graduate diplomas at 3.9%.
-Vocational credentials are also common, with 28.2% of residents aged 15 years and over possessing them.
+Educational attainment in New Lambton Heights is notably high, with 44.7% of residents aged 15 years and above holding university qualifications, compared to 21.3% in the rest of NSW and 26.1% in the SA4 region as of a recent report.
+Bachelor degrees are most common at 28.2%, followed by postgraduate qualifications at 12.6% and graduate diplomas at 3.9%.
+Vocational credentials are also prevalent, with 28.2% of residents aged 15 years and above holding such qualifications, including advanced diplomas (11.1%) and certificates (17.1%).
+Educational participation is notably high in the area, with 34.0% of residents currently enrolled in formal education as per the latest figures.

 Frequently Asked Questions - Education